NLP-Research07/X-MuTeST/README.md

 - Annotators who demonstrated high-quality annotation by accurately identifying hate speech and corresponding tokens were selected.
 - Out of 10 participants in the pilot, four annotators were shortlisted for the main task such that there were three annotators for each language.
 - Feedback from the pilot study was incorporated to improve instructions for the main task.
+- Selected annotators are from different geolocations.
+They are engineering students, and in a reward, they were provided free access to our GPU servers for more than 100 hrs.

 ## Main Annotation Task